DIT112-V19/group-10/README.md

 # Group 10

 ## Project Proposal
-Self driving cars are getting more and more popular as the underlying technology improves.
-We believe that in the near future this new technology will be part of our lives.
+Self driving cars are getting more and more popular as we develop and refine the technology needed.
+We believe that in the near future this new technology will be part of our daily lives and can be seen more and more driving in our streets.

-### WHAT ?
+### What ?
 Our product aims to simulate a real-world driving experience and introduces the user to some aspects of self driving cars.

 ### WHY ?